What is MPFL Reconstruction

 Medial patellofemoral ligament (MPFL) reconstruction is a surgical procedure to help stabilize the patella, or kneecap.
 The MPFL is a ligament on the inside of the knee that connects the end of the femur (thigh bone) to the patella (kneecap).
 It serves as a check rein on the kneecap and prevents it from moving too far to the outside of the knee.

 In cases of patella dislocation or recurrent patellar instability, the MPFL can become torn or stretched out.
 Although non-surgical management is usually the first line of treatment, sometimes reconstruction of the torn or stretched ligament is needed.
+As Dr. Burnham has emphasized, treating patients with recurrent patellar instability requires an individualized, anatomic approach, much like the evolution seen in ACL reconstruction.

 Why is MPFL Reconstruction Surgery Performed

-Reconstruction of the MPFL is performed with the ligament is stretched or torn due to repeated or severe dislocation of the patella.
+Reconstruction of the MPFL is performed when the ligament is stretched or torn due to repeated or severe dislocation of the patella.
 Although non-surgical treatment with a physical therapist, knee braces, and muscle strengthening are usually tried first, some tears of the MPFL will not heal sufficiently on their own.

 Many factors lead to patellar instability.
 Some of these can be corrected and some cannot.
 Modifiable and non-modifiable risk factors must be assessed before deciding on definitive treatment.
-Sometimes a repair of the torn ligament is adequate, but replacing or reconstruction the ligament is shown to have improved outcomes compared to repair in most situations.
+Sometimes a repair of the torn ligament is adequate, but replacing or reconstructing the ligament is shown to have improved outcomes compared to repair in most situations.

 MPFL reconstruction is one of the most common procedures utilized when surgery is needed to stabilize the patella.